Crafting memorable dishes with chef Thijs Vervloet

 Greek hands

-Even in Averbode, Thijs is regularly short of hands in his kitchen.
+Even in Westerlo, Thijs is regularly short of hands in his kitchen.
 ‘We have recruited a number of our employees from Greece.
 We’re extremely pleased with this, and it enriches us personally too.
 You learn new things, tastes and techniques from each other.
 Chefs no longer have an absolute say in everything.
 We try to pursue an open communication policy and make sure to regularly express our gratitude to our employees who are here every day.
 Employees who want to carry the load with us and share our ambitions.
 Without them, I could never do what I do.
 It’s not a one-man show here: it’s teamwork.’
 Prices for energy, transportation, labour and ingredients

 continue to rise.
 So Thijs too has a lot of figuring out to do.
 ‘Your restaurant must be full at all times, so you have to make sure to maintain top-of-mind awareness among your guests.
 We try to share our stories and dishes via social media and newsletters to create a sense of engagement with our guests.
 Michelin stars attract people, and our cuisine and philosophy should speak for itself.
 Another key word is resilience.
 As part of the hospitality industry, we need to be resilient.
 After all, we don’t have control over everything: the past coronavirus years have clearly demonstrated this.’